Image

 International Experience

-Train your intercultural skills by studying with talents from more than 110 countries.
+Train your intercultural skills by studying with talents from more than 120 countries.
 A core emphasis of the programs is placed upon supporting the participants’ personal development in terms of soft skills and language skills to account for the diversity in the student body to best prepare them for the national as well as the international job markets.
-Study in two locations in Germany or Switzerland and get the best education for your professional start.

 Top Rankings

-Constructor University is a top-ranked private, English-speaking university, offering accredited master’s degree programs with a strong digital focus.
+Constructor University is a top-ranked private, English-speaking university, offering accredited bachelor’s degree programs with a strong digital focus.

 Benefit from highest standards in research and teaching, a highly interdisciplinary teaching and research approach, as well as early involvement in research projects.